lkwhite/lab-website-new/_pages/about.md

 responses](https://pubmed.ncbi.nlm.nih.gov/33843587/) through animal tissue, and approaches for quantifying metabolite levels.

-The newest effort in the lab is a collaboration with the neurogenetics clinic at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
-We are developing a pipeline using patient-derived induced pluripotent stem cells to identify therapeutic antisense oligonucleotides that correct the negative impacts of splice-altering mutations.
+The newest effort in the lab is a collaboration with clinicians at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
+We are developing a pipeline using patient-derived cells to identify therapeutic antisense oligonucleotides that correct the negative impacts of mutations that alter pre-mRNA splicing.

-Finally, we host the [Informatics Fellows](https://github.com/rnabioco/) of the RNA Bioscicence Initiative, who develop and apply bioinformatic approaches with investigators across our campus to enable widespread deployment of bleeding edge RNA analysis technologies.
+Finally, we host the [Informatics Fellows](https://github.com/rnabioco/) of the RNA Bioscicence Initiative, who develop and apply bioinformatic approaches with investigators across our campus to enable widespread deployment of new RNA analysis technologies.